demisto/content-docs/content-repo/extra-docs/articles/Email-Communication-Readme.md

 There are 3 Automations in this pack.
 * [DisplayEmailHtml](https://xsoar.pan.dev/docs/reference/scripts/display-email-html): Displays the original email in HTML format in the incident layout.

 * [PreprocessEmail](https://xsoar.pan.dev/docs/reference/scripts/preprocess-email): Pre-process script for Email Communication layout.
-This script checks if the incoming email contains an Incident ID to link the mail to an existing incident, and tags the email as "email-thread".
+This script checks if the incoming email contains an 8-digit number to link the mail to an existing incident, and tags the email as "email-thread".

 * [SendEmailReply](https://xsoar.pan.dev/docs/reference/scripts/send-email-reply): Sends the email reply.